ablomm/ablomm-cpu/docs/assembler/imports-and-exports.md

 The imported file is written relative to the current file (relative to importer).

-> [!WARNING]
-> Circular imports is currently not supported, but may in the future.

 ### Blob Imports

 You may also import all exports from another document by using the glob (`*`) import: